 Hard to believe that fall is just around the corner with the holiday season soon to come.
-If you like to design your home around the seasons, paining can be an inexpensive way to add some fall spice.
+If you like to design your home around the seasons, painting can be an inexpensive way to add some fall spice.

 Out with whites and grays and in with warm, rich shades of brown, green, and blush to style your walls and furniture with seasonal shades.
-These cozy colors are a great for lending a splash of autumn color to a any space.
+These cozy colors are great for lending a splash of autumn color to any space.

 You don’t have to limit these fall decorating ideas to your living room and kitchen.
 With the kids back at school, you can include their bedrooms in the festivities, but you should consider using a finish that will make your life easier: